4 miles east of Stanton

 - Boat Rental

 - Hard Surface Boat Ramp

-The majority of the fishing in 2012 will again center around the largemouth bass and channel catfish.
+The fishing in 2014 will center around the largemouth bass, crappie, and channel catfish.
 Largemouth bass fishing in the lake has been above average the last 2 years.
-The number of quality size bass has steadly increased and bass over 17-inches are sampled regularly.
-The channel catfish population looks excellent with an average size of 16-inches and catfish over 25-inches have been sampled from the lake.
-The bluegill population still needs another summer to grow to acceptable sizes.
+The number of quality size bass has steadly increased and bass over 18-inches are sampled regularly.
+The channel catfish population looks good and catfish over 25-inches have been sampled from the lake.
+The bluegill population is improving but lacks acceptable sizes.
 In nets last fall the bluegills were 6 1/2 inches with only a few exceeding 7-inches.
-The crappies were 9 and 10 inches and anglers should expect some crappie fishing in the spring/summer of 2012.
+The crappies were 9 and 11 inches and anglers should expect some crappie fishing in the spring/summer of 2014.
 White crappies currently dominate over black crappies in Viking Lake.
-(2012)
+(2013)

 Lake Fish Survey Data Data from the most recent fisheries survey of this lake is provided on this external web site.
 This data may include information from various netting surveys and/or electroshocking surveys.
 Data includes numbers of fish sampled, and fish size ranges.
 Not all lakes are sampled every year.

 Lake Reports Summary report information about selected (~130) lakes regarding water quality, upstream land use, usage, economic value and more.
 Reports are customizable by the user to include only that information which the user desires to include.